The Third Sunday of Advent [A]

 + + +

-Along with poverty and silence, penance helps us prepare to celebrate Christmas in a deeply spiritual manner.
-If you’d like an image to reflect on throughout this third week of Advent, picture our Blessed Mother at the Annunciation, during the journey to Bethlehem, and in the stable after Jesus’ birth.
-Reflect on the poverty, silence, and sacrifice of our Blessed Mother, and give thanks that through the grace of her Son, you and I can draw closer to God the Father.
+Along with poverty and silence, penance helps us prepare to celebrate Christmastide in a deeply spiritual manner.
+As an image to reflect on during this third week of Advent, picture our Blessed Mother at the Annunciation, during the journey to Bethlehem, and in the stable after Jesus’ birth.
+Reflect on the poverty, silence, and self-sacrifice of our Blessed Mother, and give thanks that through the grace of her Son, you and I can draw closer to God our Father.